NicolasEdier/DS5100-Final-Project-Package/README.md

 # DS5100-Final-Project-Package
-This repo contains the "Final" package, which is a Die game Monte Carlo Simulation program.
+This repo contains the "MCProgram" package, which is a Die game Monte Carlo Simulation program.
 Using this package, you can create a specified Die, run a variation of games on it, then analyze the results.
 Thanks for checking it out!

 ## Metadata
 - **Author:** Nicolas Edier